The light we choose to see

 She offered no reply as he walked away.
 The air felt heavy.

 Her gaze darted across the room, searching for a focal point.
 The luster in the corner emitted a phosphorescent, neurotic light, and her pupils dilated.
-She could see her shadow engraved on the wall, which a formless mountain, large in stature and frozen, moving neither forward nor backward.
+Her shadow lay engraved on the wall — a formless mountain, immense and motionless, moving neither forward nor back.

-‘One must not impose’, she heard herself saying out loud.
-Yet she did not know if this was her own voice, or her mother’s, who always taught her to be polite and never interfere in other people’s business.
+‘One must not impose,’ she heard herself say aloud.Was it her own voice — or her mother’s, who always taught her to be polite and never interfere in other people’s business?

 ‘10 minutes to destination’ – the GPS announced.
-Her heart accelerated pace.
+Her pulse quickened.
 What was she doing, anyway?
 Showing up uninvited to somebody’s house after copying their address from an adoption receipt?
-She could already foresee how police would question her for trespassing.
-But the tornado in her head was causing her thoughts to collide altering her normal behavior.
-She hated to admit it, yet this was by far the most exhilarating thing she had done in a long time. she rolled the window down, becoming increasingly flustered as the evening air tangled her hair in the spaghetti straps of her new dress.
+She could already foresee how police would question her about trespassing.
+But the tornado in her head made her thoughts collide, twisting her sense of reason.
+She hated to admit it, yet this was by far the most exhilarating thing she had done in a long time.
+She rolled the window down.
+The evening air tangled her hair in the spaghetti straps of her new dress.

 ‘You have now reached your destination’ – the dull, emotionless voice made her jealous.